safespring/web/content/career/customer-engagement-team.md

 As an early member of the team, you will be able to help establish the teams tasks and responsibilities.

-Safespring was organized as a distributed organization from the beginning, and this team will also be organized as a distributed team.
-That means you can choose to work from home or your home town, but if you prefer to work from an office, we currently have people working from offices in Oslo, Stockholm and Bergen.
+Safespring was organized as a distributed organization from the beginning, and so is this team.
+That means you can choose to work from home or your home town, but if you some times want to work from an office, we currently have flexible office spaces in Oslo, Stockholm and Bergen, and will consider the same in other cities.
 Note that for regulatory reasons, we require team members to be residents of Norway or Sweden.

 ### Who will be the manager?